-Your refusal or withdrawal of consent for the storage of these samples will not affect your study participation since storage of leftover samples is not a requirement for the study. ☐ I agree to allow additional testing performed my extra samples for future ACTG-approved research ☐ I do not allow my extra samples to be used in future research When you sign this form, you are agreeing to take part in this research study.
+research to be done at a later date.
+Every effort will then be made to destroy your left-over samples.
+Your refusal or withdrawal of consent for the storage of these samples will not affect your study participation since storage of leftover samples is not a requirement for the study. □ I agree to allow additional testing performed my extra samples for future ACTG-approved research ☐ I do not allow my extra samples to be used in future research When you sign this form, you are agreeing to take part in this research study.
 This means that you have read the consent form, your questions have been answered, and you have decided to volunteer.
 Your signature also means that you are permitting the University of Pennsylvania Health System and the School of Medicine to use your personal health information collected about you for research purposes within our institution.
 You are also allowing the University of Pennsylvania Health System and the School of Medicine to disclose that personal health information to outside organizations or people involved with the operations of this study.
 A copy of this consent form will be given to you.
 You will also be given the University of Pennsylvania Health System and School of Medicine's Notice of Privacy Practices that contains more information about the privacy of your health information.
 Please place your initials beside each sampling group that you are willing to participate in as of the day you are signing this consent form.
 You will be asked about your choices again later in the study; you may change your choices at any time.
-Group A: lumbar puncture - 4 times during the 2-year study Group B: leukapheresis - 1 time during the 2-year study Group C: rectal biopsy - 2 times during the 2-year study Group D: genital secretion collection: 5 times during the 2-year study Name of Subject (Please Print) Signature of Subject Date Name of Person Obtaining Signature Date
+Group A: lumbar puncture - 4 times during the 2-year study Group B: leukapheresis - 2 times during the 2-year study Group C: rectal biopsy - 2 times during the 2-year study Group D: genital secretion collection: 5 times during the 2-year study